venelin/PCMBase/cran-comments.md

 Hello,

 I am resubmitting the package after fixing the 1 NOTE that there were no examples in the Rd pages.
 I've now written examples to the most important functions.
 Additional examples are available in the package web-site and vignettes.
+I've also fixed the note about non-canonical url in the REAMDE.md.

 Previous notes: